JustDirectCode/blender_fix_egg-2.79b/README.md

 **General Info**

 Requires https://github.com/rdb/blender-egg-importer for ACTUALLY importing .egg files!!!
-This is just optimised for Toontown models.
+This is simply optimisations for Toontown models.
 Intended for Blender 2.79b or below only!
-Will not work on higher versions, such as 2.8+
+Will not work on higher versions, such as Blender 2.8+

 You will also need to have .png files in your textures location.
-Contact me at @blockobun on Twitter for more information, or blockobun#0001 on discord! .jpg and .rgb files do not convert properly.
+Contact me at @blockobun on Twitter, or blockobun#0001 on discord for more information.
+This is because .jpg and .rgb files do not convert properly in Blender.
 Supports exporting to Roblox!

 **Install Instructions**